 Terminology: In order to emphasize the Jewish nature of the apostolic writings and message I use the terms Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), and Besekh (New Testament) and incorporate other appropriate Hebrew and Jewish terms.
 (See the glossary.)

-The process of getting married in Jewish culture may be pieced together from various stories in the Bible and the Apocrypha, and instructions found in the Talmud.
-The Ketubot (Marriage Agreements) and Kiddushin (Betrothal) tractates in the Nashim (“women” or “wives”) portion of the Mishnah contain the most definitive information on laws that governed Jewish marriage.
-The Mishnah (c.
-200 A.D.) is the written compendium of Judaism’s Oral Law and is generally assumed to represent the beliefs and customs of Jews in the first century.
-Nevertheless, while there were essential elements in all the marriages, the biblical stories illustrate that no two weddings were exactly alike, since the process was controlled by the parents - not priests, rabbis or government.
+The process of getting married in Hebrew and Jewish culture may be pieced together from various stories in the Bible and the Apocrypha, and instructions found in the Talmud.
+The Ketubot (Marriage Agreements) and Kiddushin (Betrothal) tractates in the Nashim (“women” or “wives”) portion of the Mishnah contain the most definitive information on laws that governed Jewish marriage in the first century.
+Nevertheless, while there were essential elements in ancient marriages, the extant stories illustrate that no two weddings were exactly alike, since the process was controlled by the parents and the parties - not priests, rabbis or government.
 In fact, as Bob Gundry says, "Our ignorance of ancient Semitic marriage customs exceeds our knowledge" (95), so care must be exercised in drawing spiritual or theological lessons from their practices.

 Many Christians have fallen prey to the Western romantic myth that assumes there is one right mate for every person selected by God.
 Jewish culture has a similar belief that matches are made in heaven.
 The unequal balance of men and women in the world should have disproved this idea, but it persists.
 While God’s sovereign involvement may be evident in the marriages of those in the Messianic line, there is no evidence of God’s direct involvement in other marriages.
 In Scripture God never directed any man to marry a specific woman, but He did give guidance on the selection of mates.
 In reality God gives His people freedom to choose (cf. 1 Cor 7:39).